MontiCore/EmbeddedMontiArc/README.md

 When using the **centralized** approach, the states of all vehicles are appended to each other, resulting in one large state.
 The same is done for the actions.
 Since the minimal state is chosen in Autopilot3, the state has dimension stateLength(vehicle 1) + stateLength(vehicle 2) = 25 + 25 = 50.
 The action array has dimension action(vehicle 1) + action(vehicle 2) = 3 + 3 = 6.

+## Self-play approach
+A new self-play option was added to MontiSim for the training with multiple vehicles.
+Thereby one vehicle is trained via EMADL, while all other vehicles are simulated by a self-play agent which is executed simultaneously.
+Therefore the agent binary generated in the beginning of the training is executed with the latest version of the EMADL agents policy.
+To allow updating of the agent over the course of the training the network weights of the self-play agent are updated after every snapshot.
+Thus the **update_agent.sh** gets executed which handles the process and restarts the self-play agent with the updated network weights.
+This script is executed by the toolchain automatically.
+Depending on the trained number of vehicles the execution interval of the self-play agent in the **run_training.sh** and **update_agent.sh** script can be adapted.
+It makes sense to increase the execution interval for an increasing number of vehicles since the self-play agent then sends its actions to MontiSim faster.
+There exist three different ways the EMADL trained vehicle switches during the training:
+1. No Update at all (nU).
+2. Update after every simulation step (aS).
+3. Update after every episode (aE).

+These options can be selected in the GUI and CLI (nU, aS, aE) of the Simulator where an switch after every episode provided the best results.

 ## Singularity Container
 A Singularity Container can be used for generating, training and executing of MontiSim and its agents.
 The definition file of that container can be found [here](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/applications/reinforcement_learning/coopmontisimautopilot/-/blob/main/additional_files/RLContainerNew.def).
 To use this Container locally, first install singularity ([installation guide](https://sylabs.io/guides/3.7/user-guide/quick_start.html#quick-installation-steps)).
 Then install the container with the following command (this might take a while):